asifvora/reactjs-questions-answers/README.md

-# React Interview Questions & Answers
+# React Questions & Answers

 > Click :star:if you like the project.
 Pull Request are highly appreciated.